mikecann/mikecann.co.uk/public/posts/mikebot-the-virtual-me/post.md

 If asked, the best way to contact mike is via email: mike.cann@gmail.com.
 ```

-You will note I am being quite forceful about getting it to do the lookup in its VectorDB to find the information needed to answer the question given to it.
-For whatever reason, it was always reluctant to do that.
+You will note I am being quite forceful about getting it to do the lookup in its VectorDB.
+For whatever reason, it was reluctant to do that at first.

 For example, if I asked it "Have you ever made a game?" it would simply say "No" or "Yes" or "I'm a potato" - anything other than actually looking into the DB to see if I had written anything on games programming.

-I am too cheap to pay for the full ChatGPT 4 model so I'm using 4-mini; that may have something to do with it too as when I tested it, the full model was less reluctant to do the search.
+Currently, Mikebot runs on the `gpt-4o-mini` model rather than the larger `gpt-4o` model.
+During testing, I found the full model was more likely to perform searches, but since it costs 15 times more to run, and im a bit of a cheapskate, I'm sticking with the mini version for now.

 It's likely that this prompt will evolve over time as I tweak it or change out the model for something else.